Rajathesh2002/KPMG-Audit-Assurance-Virtual-Internship-Projects-Rajathesh-H-M/README.md

 ## 🔗 Inspired by

 This project was inspired by the KPMG Virtual Internship program on Forage, and aligns with real-world deliverables expected from audit associates and analysts.

+KPMG Audit Task 3 – Revenue Vouching Leadsheet (Excel Project) This project simulates a real-world audit vouching task based on the KPMG Virtual Internship Program.
+The objective is to match invoice samples from a client’s subledger to supporting evidence and document the accuracy of revenue recognition in a professional audit leadsheet.

+🧾 Objective
+To prepare a Revenue Vouching Leadsheet for Evergreen Inc. by:

+Matching 5 sample invoices from the subledger with actual invoice documents

+Recording findings in an Excel leadsheet

+Ensuring there are no discrepancies in amount, date, or customer name

+📊 Key Skills Demonstrated
+Area	Skills Used
+Excel Functions	=Difference, data comparison, formatting Audit Techniques	Vouching, matching, tick-marking Documentation	Clear audit notes, findings summary Attention to Detail	Invoice traceability, accuracy checks

+📁 File Contents
+RAJATHESH_HM_Task3_Revenue_Vouching_Workpaper.xlsx: Completed Excel leadsheet with invoice matching and findings

+revenue-leadsheet.png: Screenshot of the completed leadsheet

+Evergreen Invoices.pdf: Source document containing all 5 invoices used for matching

+🖼️ Screenshot

+✅ Outcome
+This task helped demonstrate my ability to:

+Match subledger records to invoice documents

+Identify discrepancies in audit data (if any)

+Prepare audit documentation with professional formatting

+Ensure audit assertions like existence and accuracy are satisfied

+🏷️ Tags
+#Excel #Audit #KPMG #Vouching #FinancialAudit #InternshipSimulation

+🔗 Inspired by
+This project was inspired by the KPMG Virtual Internship on Forage.
+It reflects the type of analytical documentation and professional judgment expected in audit engagements.